carbon-design-system/carbon-website-archive/src/content/experimental/layout/layout.md

 ## Sizing Scale

 We provide a sizing scale for both fixed and fluid sizes.
 Use it to size content as well as negative space.
 Like a type scale, the sizing scale constrains the range of sizes to improve consistency and rhythm, while still allowing a wide range of sizes.
+Spacing tokens are used to apply these relationships consistently across UIs.

-To use it, first choose a fixed or fluid base unit, then multiply it in each dimension, applying aspect ratios as needed.
+To use the scale, first choose a fixed or fluid base unit, then multiply it in each dimension, applying aspect ratios as needed.

 1. [Fixed Base Unit](#fixed-base-unit)
 2. [Fluid Base Unit](#fluid-base-unit)